copperpunk-elixir/via/docs/user/xplane_sim.md

 1. [Transmitter setup](transmitter.md).
 2. [Install X-Plane](https://www.x-plane.com/desktop/try-it/) (the demo version is fine, and it doesn't need to be on the same computer as Via).
 3. Modify X-Plane settings to output data via UDP. <p align="center"><img src="../resources/xplane_data_output.jpg" width="70%"></p>
-    In case you don't like looking at pictures, the following messages must have the "Network via UDP" box checked:
+    In case you don't like looking at pictures, the following messages must have the **Network via UDP** box checked:
     *   3: Speeds
     *   16: Angular Velocities
     *   17: Pitch, roll, & headings